gojimmypi/build_esp8266/README.md

 # BUILD ESP8266
-This is the source code to build MicroPython for the ESP8266 on a Raspberry Pi.
+This is the source code to build MicroPython for the ESP8266 on a Raspberry Pi (or debian).

+## debian_specific.sh
+If you are not using a Raspberry Pi, then there are some things on Debian that are not installed by default.

+## quick_start.sh
+To get started quickly, here's a simple script to fetch the build script, flag it as executable, and run it:

+## build_esp8266.sh
+This is the main script to build MicroPython for the ESP8266

 ## References